Executive Summary

 The Myth of Full Autonomy

-No Autonomous SOC platform operates without human oversight.
-“Autonomous” describes the investigation model, not the governance model.
+No autonomous SOC platform operates without human oversight.
+“Autonomous” describes the operational outcome, not the absence of governance.
 Analysts still review findings, approve high-impact response actions, and handle edge cases.
 Organizations expecting to eliminate their SOC team will be disappointed and exposed.
+The right framing is configurable autonomy per alert class, not blanket autonomy.

 AI Reliability Risks

 LLMs can hallucinate, make incorrect assumptions, and mis-prioritize threats.
-Purpose-built models reduce but do not eliminate this risk.
+Domain-specific reasoning architectures reduce but do not eliminate this risk.
 Robust safeguards, explainable reasoning, and human review checkpoints are non-negotiable requirements for any production deployment.

 Skill Erosion